vdbg/hubibot/README.md

 ## Pre-requisites

 * A [Hubitat](https://hubitat.com/) hub
-* A device capable of running Python scripts on the same LAN as the hub, e.g. [Rasbpian](https://www.raspbian.org/) or Windows
+* A device capable of running either Docker containers or [Python](https://www.python.org/) (3.7 or later with pip3) that is on the same LAN as the hub e.g., [Rasbpian](https://www.raspbian.org/) or Windows
-* [Python](https://www.python.org/) 3.7 (or later) and pip3 installed on that device
 * [Maker API](https://docs.hubitat.com/index.php?title=Maker_API) app installed and configured in Hubitat
 * A [Telegram](https://telegram.org/) account to interact with the bot
 * A Telegram [bot](https://core.telegram.org/bots).
 Use [BotFather](https://core.telegram.org/bots#6-botfather) to create one